jbumbe/EdgewarePlusPlus/README.md

 Suggestions I got from people who used the software and I thought would be interesting enough to try.
 Lower priority than my own planned additions, but still something I hope to add (or attempt to) in the future!

-•*New type of popup: full screen text, taken from caption file.
-Like subliminals but briefly flashing on full screen.*

 •*Randomized settings button*

 •*Support for confining edgeware to a single monitor, which actually sounds like a really good idea but i'd want to test it on a few monitor setups and it sounds fairly technical*

-•*More "classic virus"-y popup options, like [moving popups](https://www.youtube.com/watch?v=LSgk7ctw1HY)*

 •*Windows "stealing focus", forcing you to do things like enter prompts before you're allowed to do anything else*